Nearmap

-Nearmap (officially Nearmap Pty Ltd) is an aerial technology company headquartered in Australia that provides frequently-updated, high-resolution aerial imagery and location intelligence on up to 95% of Australia's population, 80% of the United States population, 75% of the New Zealand population, and 66% of Canada's population.
+Nearmap (officially Nearmap Pty Ltd) is an aerial technology company headquartered in Australia providing data and insights to various industries, including insurance companies, governments and other businesses.
+Insights come from proprietary artificial intelligence deriving data from frequently-updated, high-resolution aerial imagery.
+This location intelligence covers up to 95% of Australia's population, 87% of the United States population, 75% of the New Zealand population, and 66% of Canada's population.
 It was a publicly traded company on the Australian Securities Exchange until being taken private by Thoma Bravo in 2022.

 History

 Nearmap was founded in Perth, Western Australia, by Stuart Nixon in 2008.
 Nearmap's first capture of aerial imagery dates back to 2007.

 In 2012, the business was acquired by an ASX-listed company Ipernica and becoming the primary entity.
 Nearmap then moved its headquarters from Perth to Sydney.
 In 2014, the company expanded into the United States market.
 In 2017, Nearmap expanded its capture program and surveyed New Zealand's top 13 most populated cities, including Queenstown.
 The same year, Nearmap expanded its aerial imaging content to provide 3D models of Australia's major capital cities.
 The business now offers Digital Service Model (DSM) and textured mesh data sets for bespoke download.

 In May 2021, EagleView Technologies and Pictometry International accused Nearmap of infringing their patents covering roof estimation technology.
-CEO Newman dismissed the patent infringement suit and said the allegations were without merit.
+Nearmap dismissed the patent infringement suit and said the allegations were without merit.

 In August 2022, private equity firm Thoma Bravo agreed to buy Nearmap for A$1.06 billion (US$730 million).